GeXiaoguo/AWS-Athena-Demo-dotnet/README.md

 # AWS Athena Demo in C#

-Assuming you know how AWS Athena works and have already setup your s3 buckets, and table schemas, User Access Key, and are able to query data from sql-workbench.
+Assuming you already setup AWS Athena and able to query data from sql-workbench.
 The next step is to query data programmatically.
-This is a simple C# demo for how to query Athena databases with C#.
+This is a simple demo of how to query AWS Athena data with C#.

 `QueryAsyncLight` is an extension function that helps with making the querying code simpler.
 Have a look at AthenaClientLight.cs if you want to look under the hood.